Assoc Teaching Professor

-Nilakshi Phukan has been teaching Hindi-Urdu languages and South Asian literature at the department of Foreign languages and literature at North Carolina State University since Fall of 2011.
+Nilakshi Phukan has been teaching Hindi-Urdu languages and South Asian literature at the Department of World Languages and Cultures at North Carolina State University since the Fall of 2011.
 She received her Ph.D.
 Degree in Hindi Literature from Dr. B.R.
 Ambedkar University, Agra, India in 2006.
 She received her Post Master’s Degree in Linguistics from Dr. B.R.
 Ambedkar University, Agra, India in 2002.
 She also received her Master’s Degree in Hindi Language and Literature from Dr. B R Ambedkar University in 2000.
-After coming to America, she started to teach Hindi-Urdu languages as a lecturer at North Carolina State University.
-She also worked as a lecturer at the University of North Carolina at Chapel Hill.
-She served as a Hindi-Urdu language instructor and coordinator at the University of Colorado at Boulder.
-Since Fall of 2012, she has also made her courses available to students at multiple campuses within the UNC system through UNC Online.
+She joined to teach Hindi-Urdu languages as a lecturer at North Carolina State University in 2005 and also worked as a lecturer at the University of North Carolina at Chapel Hill.
+She was a Hindi-Urdu language instructor and coordinator at the University of Colorado at Boulder.
+Since the Fall of 2012, she has also made her courses available to students at multiple campuses within the UNC system through UNC Online.
 She has taught Urdu courses to military personnel at Fort Bragg as part of NC State’s Project GOLD (Global Opportunities for Leadership Development) initiative.

 Nilakshi Phukan has been incorporating new technologies into the Hindi-Urdu language and South-Asian literature teaching and learning process, which is not only making learning and communication more interactive by allowing students to be more engaged with the subject but also, generating fresh enthusiasm and attraction among students of this new generation.
 Projects related to technology such as Virtual Reality, 3D Printing, Green Screen (hands-on or interactive experience in or outside of the classroom), and 360-degree Visualization lab experiences are proving how language and literature classes can be integrated with computer science, engineering, graphic designing, and other STEM disciplines to create a fun project that not only allows each student to create their own designs but also develop a deeper level of mutual understanding of cultural competence to participate in various societies around the world.